zakaroni/node-voila-reverseproxy/README.md

 # node-voila-reverseproxy
-Dynamically creates and reverse proxies to voila server instances
+Dynamically creates and reverse proxies to voila server instances.